lmaccherone/documentdb-lumenize/README.md

         cube = require('fs').readFileSync('./stored-procedures/cube.string', 'utf8')

 * If you are using .NET or the REST API from some other platform, then you can load the stringified version using the file read capabilities of that platform and send it using your .NET or REST API.
-Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery, it will return with a partially aggregated results and a continuation token.
+Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery, it will return with partially aggregated results and a continuation token.
 Merely pass back in (after any specified `x-ms-retry-after-ms`) the memo object that came back in the response body as the parameter to the next call of the stored procedure.
 It will take care of continuing right where it left off.
 When using documentdb-utils, this delay and retry logic is automatically taken care of for you among other niceties.

 ### A simple group by example ###